adaptco-main/A2A_MCP/README.md

 ## QUBE Patent Draft Capsule Pipeline
 - Use `make qube-stage`, `make qube-seal`, and `make qube-export` to mirror the council path of stage → seal → export.
 Each target chains the shared `scripts/capsules/qube_patent_pipeline.py` helper so the staged capsule header, ledger, and export request stay deterministic.
 - The packaging map follows **P3L → qLock/LiD → QBits → SR Gate → MoE → BLQB9X → R0P3** with gates G01–G04 captured in `capsules/doctrine/capsule.patentDraft.qube.v1/ledger.jsonl` alongside the dual-run delta check.
-- Canonical proof binding (`sha256:9885f5…`) is computed from the export request template before the binding is embedded, providing a stable digest for the seal and DAO ledger events even if the human-readable JSON formatting is adjusted.
+- The proof binding recorded in the ledger is the SHA-256 digest of the export request stub (which retains the `sha256:REQUEST` placeholder), ensuring the seal and DAO ledger events reference the exact bytes that were staged for council review.
 - The export request produced by `make qube-export` anchors the DAO append target (`ledger/federation.jsonl`) and the council’s 2-of-3 attestation quorum, ready for `POST /runs/{id}/dao-export` once the seal is confirmed.

 ## Getting Started